CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 <img width="614" alt="Screenshot 2023-07-08 at 18 47 41" src="https://github.com/CandiceDataAnalyst/King-County-House-Price-Prediction/assets/127648422/81dfaa75-c317-4179-a8f4-b3489d80db3b">

 ### Objective:
 As a data scientist at FlyHomes, my role is to delve into the house sales data in the King County area.
-The task involves building predictive models for sale prices and pinpointing the factors that significantly influence house prices.
+The task involves building predictive models for sale prices and pinpointing the factors that significantly influence house prices.</p>
-/* Business Question:*/
+**Business Question**:
-Location: Which areas in King County command the highest average house prices?
+**Location**: Which areas in King County command the highest average house prices?</p>
-Inner Factors: What house features have the most substantial impact on the sale price?
+**Inner Factors**: What house features have the most substantial impact on the sale price?</p>
-External Factors: How do external elements such as property tax rates, school ratings, and demographic data sway house prices in King County?
+**External Factors**: How do external elements such as property tax rates, school ratings, and demographic data sway house prices in King County?</p>
-Goal：
+**Goal**：
 This project aims to guide potential investors and homebuyers in making informed decisions in the King County real estate market.
 ### Data Used for this Project
 <img width="524" alt="Screenshot 2023-09-15 at 23 33 18" src="https://github.com/WuCandice/King-County-House-Price-Prediction/assets/127648422/80e45a9b-f518-49b8-9b74-205eb25274a5">